ishswar/katacoda-scenarios/k3d-clusters/step2.md

 `k3d cluster create k8s -a 2`{{execute}}

-## Get nodes
+## Check if we have k3s cluster now

 Once above command finishes successfully if you run `kubectl get nodes`{{execute}}
-You should see one master and 2 nodes running in cluster
+You should see one master and 2 nodes running in _k8s_ cluster

 ### Sample output:
 ```bash